tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * Plotting partial auto-correlation helps identify the **number** of lags that are significant in explaining the data.

-Use the slides to introduce the concept of auto-regressive (AR) modelling:
+Go to the slideshow, navigate to the ARMA section, and use the slides to introduce the concept of auto-regressive (AR) modelling:

 * In an AR model, past values are used to predict future values.